HippoDippo/avux/Readme.md

 # Avux
 -----------------------------------
 Avux is a work in progress.
 I will let everyone know when it is completed!
-Apologies to those who have already downloaded it.
+Apologies to those who have already downloaded it on npm.

 So far Avux allows you to create a store that has 3 methods pre-packaged for manipulating the state.